Namiko Hirasawa Chen

 I needed to end that mystery.
 So, at age 48, I reached out to a psychologist for testing and evaluation.

-That’s when I was finally diagnosed with dyslexia, along with a language disorder and weak working memory.
+That’s when I was finally diagnosed with dyslexia (July 2025) along with weak working memory and expressive and receptive language disorders.
 It turns out that I had been living with a learning disorder my whole life—without knowing it.

-When I shared my diagnosis, some people asked why I talk so openly about it.
+When I shared my diagnosis, some people asked why I decided to talk about it publicly.

-I share my story because I don’t want anyone to experience the same mental, emotional, and learning challenges I faced for years without answers.
-In a way, I feel like I’m helping my younger self—the one who had just moved to a new country, trying to figure everything out alone.
+That’s why I want my story to help others recognize the signs early and help them feel less alone.
+In a way, I’m helping my younger self, the 20-year-old who had just moved to a new country, trying to figure everything out by herself.

 How Dyslexia Shaped My Recipes

-It’s clear to me now that dyslexia has always shaped the way I’ve shared recipes on Just One Cookbook.
+It’s clear to me now that dyslexia has shaped the way I’ve built Just One Cookbook.

 Whether you’re new to cooking, a visual learner, or facing your own challenges, I want you to know: